dalguete/dalguete.github.io/index.md

 - There's no need to remove *.git* folder while packing, as the system gets rid of removing it.

+- Not really sure if this is different under the Ubuntu way of doing things, but while doing my checks, I found `dch -i` is a MUST in order to generate new packages, as the changes go hand in hand with changelog.

 - I got some ideas from this other places too, just to build a more complete understading of things: